-Wherever you are with your novel, here's something which could help you see the big picture of plot fast.
+Wherever you are with your writing a novel, here's something which could help you see the big picture of plot fast.

 On my fourth draft of a novel, and so mired in the material, I needed a very simple oversight of the drama in play.
 It came to me that when I am working on a novel I envision several key scenes and work from one to the other hopping on one foot of my purple prose.